Jerome-Saltmarsh/neural_stream/README.md

 # Neural Stream
 Neural stream is a library designed to simplify reactive programming.

 It provides an interface exactly like a normal stream to make it easy to pickup for anyone already familiar with streams however with several key differences.

-1. **Not Type Bound** Unlike a regular stream a neural stream is not bound to a specific type.
+1. **Not Type Bound** Unlike a regular stream a neural stream is not bound to a specific type <T>.
-This allows the user to manage all their events from a single stream.
+Instead anything can be added to the stream and only a single stream is required to handle all events.

 2. **Automatic Event Chaining**
-If the listener function returns a value it will automatically be fed back into the stream.
-This provides a mechanism for chaining reactions together without pulling the stream into the scope of the reaction.
-The same is occurs with any exceptions thrown during a listener's computation.
+If a stream's listener function returns a value, that value will automatically be fed back into the stream.
+This provides a mechanism for chaining reactions together without the listener function itself having to be aware of the stream.
+The same occurs to any exceptions thrown inside listener function

 ## Hello World
 ``` Dart